Club Paradise: Reception

 The film was given mostly negative reviews from critics, with Rotten Tomatoes maintaining Club Paradise an 11% rating, based on 28 reviews.
+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 13 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on a scale of A+ to F.

+Critical response

 Variety said, "There are enough funny skits in Club Paradise to make for a good hour of SCTV, where most of the cast is from, but too few to keep this Club Med satire afloat for 104 minutes."

 People wrote, "Director Harold Ramis, who co-wrote the film with Brian Doyle-Murray, never stoops for an easy laugh.
 He seems capable, however, of making a movie with more momentum than this."

 Roger Ebert of the Chicago Sun-Times gave the film 2 stars out of 4 stars, and wrote, "The movie never really comes together, and I think the fault for that begins with Williams.
 When the star of a movie seems desperate enough to depend on one-liners, can the rest of the cast be blamed for losing confidence in the script?"

 Dave Kehr of the Chicago Reader wrote, "Moranis and Levy get most of the laughs as a pair of geeky business partners desperately on the make for beach bunnies; Williams is saddled with a lot of soggy insult humor that doesn't really let him show his gifts."

 Ramis said, "We thought Club Paradise had a good chance at the box office.
 But we were the fourth Caribbean comedy out that year, and none of them did any business.
 The casting ended up being diametrically opposed to what was intended.
 It was intended for Bill Murray and John Cleese, with Bill as the laid-back guy and Cleese as the over-the-top guy, and we ended up with Robin Williams and Peter O'Toole, with O'Toole as the laid-back guy and Robin the over-the-top guy.
 The polarities shifted, and it was probably not as interesting or as solid as it might have been if Bill and Cleese were there."

-Peter O'Toole's performance in the film earned a Razzie Award nomination for Worst Supporting Actor, but lost to Jerome Benton for Under the Cherry Moon.
+Peter O'Toole's performance in the film earned a nomination for the Golden Raspberry Award for Worst Supporting Actor, but lost to Jerome Benton for Under the Cherry Moon at the 7th Golden Raspberry Awards.